pkcsecurity/adventureview/README.md

 ## Deploy

 If you have AWS creds, you can deploy by running `sls deploy`.
-This will (until we have separate dev and prod cloud environments) immediately update game.pkc.io, so choose wisely.
+This will (until we have separate dev and prod cloud environments) **immediately update game.pkc.io**, so choose wisely.